zonggen/zonggen.github.io/content/posts/2018-06-05-welcome-letter.md

 EDIT (2021-08-15):

-So I've decided to move to Hugo from Jekyll since I'm more familiar with Golang toolings and I never really understood how package management really works with Ruby and I didn't want to dive any deeper into it either.
+So I've decided to move to Hugo from Jekyll since I'm more familiar with Golang toolings now, plus I never really understood how package management really works in Ruby.
+Resolving dependencies in Jekyll last time took me hours because sometime it takes more than a simple version bump and I find Hugo builds faster and much easier to use.